chilops/workbook/Interview & Concepts.md

 \

 ### **21Q.
-External volumes in K8?**<!-- {"collapsed":true} -->
+External volumes in K8?
+(PV, PVC)**<!-- {"collapsed":true} -->

 - Kubernetes Pods are mortals.
 They get destroyed and recreated over and over again.
-When a pod goes down, it takes containers running inside it, thereby destroying data that container had.
-It is okay as long as the pod is running stateless app.
 However, data stored by the database is critical, and we can't afford to lose that.

 - So, volumes come to the rescue.
 Volumes are external to pods and they remain intact over pod's life cycle.

 -  Sometimes it is necessary to share data among pods.
 Volumes can be used for this purpose.

-\

-In Kubernetes, external volumes are used to persist data for applications running in Pods beyond the lifecycle of the Pod itself.
-This is crucial because Pods are ephemeral, meaning that when a Pod is terminated, any data stored inside it is lost.
-External volumes help ensure that important data is preserved and accessible across Pod restarts, rescheduling, or even across different nodes in the cluster.

 \